 After all, it wouldn’t be fair to penalize you simply for shopping around for the lowest mortgage rate, now would it?

-I personally think Fico should expand this shopping period and make it 100% clear that prospective buyers and existing homeowners won’t be punished for rate shopping.
+I personally think FICO should expand their shopping period across all versions and make it 100% clear that prospective buyers and existing homeowners won’t be punished for rate shopping.

-However, keeping outstanding credit balances low and paying bills on time is far more important than worrying about mortgage inquiries.
+However, keeping outstanding credit balances low and paying bills on time is far more important than worrying about a few mortgage inquiries.

 And your main concern should be securing the best possible mortgage, not fretting about a few points on your credit score.

-One final note: Do not apply for any other form of credit (credit cards, auto loans, etc) before or during the mortgage shopping process; these can definitely drag your credit score lower, potentially knocking you out of the running for that mortgage.
-They can even bump up your debt-to-income ratio!
+One final note – Do not apply for any other form of credit (credit cards, auto loans, etc) before or during the mortgage shopping process.

 Read more: What credit score do you need for a mortgage?